k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

 <studio>

-"${secretmanager:AdventureWorks-User}" and "${secretmanager:AdventureWorks-Password}", assuming that at HashiCorp there are corresponding "AdventureWorks-Password" and "AdventureWorks-User" keys.
+"${secretmanager:hashicorp:AdventureWorks-User}" and "${secretmanager:hashicorp:AdventureWorks-Password}", assuming that at HashiCorp there are corresponding "AdventureWorks-Password" and "AdventureWorks-User" keys.

 </studio>